-Foil competition shall be conducted by three, five or seven judges (one of whom shall act as director) for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible, and whose decision shall be final and without appeal.
+Foil competition shall be conducted by three or more judges (one of whom may act as director) for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible, and whose decision shall be final and without appeal.
 There shall also be a timer, who shall time the bouts in accordance with rule three.
 Each contestant shall fence a bout with every other contestant, except when the total number of entries for finals exceeds seven, in which case semifinals shall be held.
-The contestants shall be divided by lot into sections of from four to six each, and the two highest men in each section shall meet in the finals.
+The contestants shall be divided by lot into squads of from four to six each, and the two highest men in each section shall meet in the finals.

-Each bout consists of four minutes actual fencing, and contestants shall change positions after two minutes.
+Each bout shall consist of four minutes actual fencing, and contestants shall change positions after two minutes.
 Contestants shall come on guard, in the middle of the space, at the command of a judge.

-Each judge shall make his award without consulting his fellow judges, dividing 100 points between the contestants, taking into account the general bearing of the competitors, the number and value of touches, and the general form shown in defence and attack.
-The average of the points thus obtained shall be the award.
+Each judge shall make his final award without consulting his fellow judges, taking into account the general bearing of the competitors, the number and value of the touches and the general form shown in defence and attack.